-The 202 Microsoft Flight Simulator is a once-in-a-generation revolutionary sim.
+The new Microsoft Flight Simulator is a once-in-a-generation revolutionary sim.
 Its something we simmers have been waiting for a long while.
 Sure, there are plenty of flight sims out there but they all have pretty dated engines and graphics.
 That is what Microsoft is changing.
-They have the financial muscle to make a revolutionary new engine that uses advanced AI for realising the entire surface of planet Earth!
+They have the financial muscle to make a revolutionary new engine that uses advanced AI for realizing the entire surface of planet Earth!

 Anyway, let me not waste time selling you on MS Flight Sim.
 You should already own it if you have even a tiny bit of interest in flight simming.
 This article is for those who want to know which controller to buy.
 But first, its important to decide between a Yoke and a Stick setup.